Contents

 Need a little extra sunlight in your life?
-Consider installing a skylight or solar tube above an interior space that’s short on natural light.
-These roof windows let in approximately five times more light than a sidewall window and a lot of warmth.
-The cost and complexity of setting up one, nevertheless, make it well worth your time to inform yourself on the structural conditions you require to satisfy and the design choices you require to make to get a skylight that works for you.
-Consider these 7 task considerations before giving your residential or commercial contractor the green light on a skylight installation.
+Consider setting up a skylight or solar tube above an interior space that’s short on natural light.
+These roof windows let in approximately five times more light than a sidewall window and lots of warmth.
+The cost and complexity of installing one, however, make it well worth your time to educate yourself on the structural conditions you need to meet and the style choices you require to make to get a skylight that works for you.
+Factor in these 7 project factors to consider before giving your residential or commercial contractor the green light on a skylight installation.

-Even if your installer is willing to include a skylight to a truss-framed roof, you might be required to choose smaller skylights no greater than two feet large to fit the limited area offered between the beams that comprise each truss.
-This may not be large enough for your needs, considered that the suggested size for a skylight is between five and 10 percent of the square video of the room it’s lighting.
+Even if your installer wants to add a skylight to a truss-framed roof, you might be forced to go with smaller sized skylights no more than 2 feet wide to fit the minimal area offered between the beams that make up each truss.
+This may not be large enough for your needs, considered that the recommended size for a skylight is in between 5 and 10 percent of the square video footage of the room it’s lighting.

 2. Glass isn’t the only option for glazing.